mkudija/mkudija.github.io/books/md/ReadingQuotes.md

 > There's more to life than books, you know.
 But not much more. <br> —Coralie Bickford-Smith[^Bickford]

 [^Bickford]: Nina Freudenberger, [*Bibliostyle*](https://www.amazon.com/Bibliostyle-How-Live-Home-Books/dp/0525575448/ref=sr_1_1?crid=1SHK3MTM48PXM&dchild=1&keywords=bibliostyle&qid=1598916492&sprefix=women%27s+bath%2Caps%2C214&sr=8-1) (New York: Random House, 2019), 205.

+> Books are food for the souls of men. <br> —Prior of the Grande Chartreuse[^Hugo]

+[^Hugo]: Katy Beebe, [*Brother Hugo and the Bear*](https://www.amazon.com/Brother-Hugo-Bear-Katy-Beebe/dp/0802854079) (Grand Rapids: Erdmans Books, 2014), 6.
+The prior's full quote is "Of course you may borrow our copy of St. Augustine's Letters.
+Just remember that books are food for the sould of men, not for the stomachs of bears."